purescript-contrib/purescript-aff/README.md

 An asynchronous effect monad and threading model for PureScript.

 `aff` is in the same space as JavaScript Promises, but with additional support for cancellation (async exceptions) and resource management (`bracket`).
-It’s cooperative multi-tasking which yields on async constructors (`makeAff`).
+It provides cooperative multi-tasking which yields on async constructors (`makeAff`).

 For OS-thread parallelism in Node.js, see [node-workerbees](https://github.com/natefaubion/purescript-node-workerbees).